vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/README.md

 # 🔨 Tools used in this module

-* **LlamaStack RAG APIs** - Three-layer architecture for building retrieval-augmented applications
+* **LlamaStack RAG APIs**: Three-layer architecture for building retrieval-augmented applications
-* **Milvus Vector Database** - High-performance vector database for semantic search and retrieval
+* **Milvus Vector Database**: High-performance vector database for semantic search and retrieval
-* **Docling** - Advanced document processing pipeline for PDF analysis and content extraction
+* **Docling**: Advanced document processing pipeline for PDF analysis and content extraction
-* **RAG Tools** - Document ingestion, chunking, and querying capabilities
+* **RAG Tools**: Document ingestion, chunking, and querying capabilities
-* **Vector IO & KeyValue IO** - Low-level storage interfaces for different data types
+* **Vector IO & KeyValue IO**: Low-level storage interfaces for different data types
-* **OpenShift & Helm Charts** - To deploy RAG infrastructure in development and production environments
+* **OpenShift & Helm Charts**: To deploy RAG infrastructure in development and production environments
-* **Enhanced Canopy** - Your educational AI assistant, now with memory and document awareness
+* **Enhanced Canopy**: Your educational AI assistant, now with memory and document awareness